philipjar/DevAthlon2016/README.md

 # DevAthlon2016
-Spigot Plugins - written during DevAthloin 2016
+This repo will contain Spigot Plugins which were created during DevAthlon3, an event hosted by the GommeHD Minecraft network.